-- Directions, those equity shares shall be reckoned as NPI.
-The NPI can be upgraded subsequently on receipt of audited balance sheet. - (iv) If any credit facility availed by the issuer is NPA in the books of the bank, investment in any of the securities, including preference shares issued by the same issuer shall also be treated as NPI and vice versa.
-However, this stipulation shall not be applicable in cases where only the preference shares are classified as NPI, and in such cases, the investment in any of the other performing securities issued by the same issuer need not be classified as NPI and any performing credit facilities granted to that borrower need not be treated as NPA. - (v) In case of conversion of principal and / or interest into equity, debentures, bonds, etc., such instruments shall be classified in the same asset classification category as the loan and provision shall be made as per the norms.
-In case of post conversion, if the classification is standard or is subsequently upgraded to standard as per IRACP norms, the investment shall be categorised in HTM, AFS or FVTPL (including HFT) as per the requirements of Chapter III above. - (b) Once an investment is classified as an NPI, it should be segregated from rest of the portfolio and not considered for netting valuation gains and losses. - (c) Banks shall not accrue any income on NPIs.
+Directions, those equity shares shall be reckoned as NPI.
+The NPI can be upgraded subsequently on receipt of audited balance sheet.

+- (iv) If any credit facility availed by the issuer is NPA in the books of the bank, investment in any of the securities, including preference shares issued by the same issuer shall also be treated as NPI and vice versa.
+However, this stipulation shall not be applicable in cases where only the preference shares are classified as NPI, and in such cases, the investment in any of the other performing securities issued by the same issuer need not be classified as NPI and any performing credit facilities granted to that borrower need not be treated as NPA. - (v) In case of conversion of principal and / or interest into equity, debentures, bonds, etc., such instruments shall be categorised in HTM, AFS or FVTPL (including HFT) at the time of initial recognition, as per the requirements of Chapter III above.
+Further, the asset classification of such instruments shall be same as the loan and provision shall be made as per the norms. - (b) Once an investment is classified as an NPI, it should be segregated from rest of the portfolio and not considered for netting valuation gains and losses. - (c) Banks shall not accrue any income on NPIs.
 Income shall be recognised only on realisation of the same.
 Further, any MTM appreciation in the security shall be ignored. - (d) Irrespective of the category (i.e., HTM, AFS or FVTPL (including HFT)) in which the investment has been placed, the expense for the provision for impairment shall always be recognised in the Profit and Loss Account.
-The provision to be held on an NPI shall be the higher of the following amounts: - (i) The amount of provision required as per IRACP norms computed on the carrying value of the investment immediately before it was classified as NPI; and

-(ii) The depreciation on the investment with reference to its carrying value on the date of classification as NPI.
+The provision to be held on an NPI shall be the higher of the following amounts: - The amount of provision required as per IRACP norms computed on the carrying value of the investment immediately before it was classified as NPI; and - (ii) The depreciation on the investment with reference to its carrying value on the date of classification as NPI.